acoursey3/transformers-project/README.md

 **Research question:** *Will an LSTM outperform a Transformer model on audio classification when the dataset size is small?*

+- We explore this question by training LSTMs and Transformers on an audio classification dataset of varying sizes.
-- We explore this question and find that the Transformer model outperforms the LSTM in terms of generalization abilities regardless of the dataset size.
+- We find that the Transformer model outperforms the LSTM in terms of generalization abilities regardless of the dataset size.

 ## Method and Results